A book to profoundly connect you with nature

 The book brings to life the charismatic myriad inhabitants of this extraordinarily prolific urban habitat.

-It tells of the plants, animals, birds and insects, from the big and bold to the minute and the secretive, in all their mysterious interconnectedness.
+It tells of the plants, animals, birds and insects, from the big and bold to the minute and the secretive, in all their mystery and interconnectedness.

-An interview on BBC Radio
+An earlier interview on BBC Radio